nicolas3355/cracking-zip/README.md

 cracking-zip
 ============

-A simple tool to crack zip files using python
+A simple tool to crack zip files using python.
+Takes advantage of multiple threads.